MarcusKlapprodt/pipedrive_dashboard/README.md

 # Pipedrive Dashboard

-The purpose is to display kpi metrics for customer success managers in pipedrive, based on their daily activities.
-Now that we switched to hubspot, we don't need the dashboard anymore, but maybe it helps others.
-That is why there are no frequent updates to this repo.
+This repository was initially developed to display KPI metrics for Customer Success Managers using Pipedrive, focusing on their daily activities.
+Since we've moved to HubSpot, we no longer maintain or update this dashboard.
+However, you're welcome to use and adapt it to suit your needs.
+Please note that the repository is no longer actively supported or updated.

-## Table of contents
+## Table of Contents
+- **README**
- - Readme
+- **CS Dashboard**
- - CS Dashboard --> Overview with pandas and plotly
+  Overview of key metrics using pandas and Plotly.
- - CS Simplified Dashbaord --> Get a brief table of activities
- - pipedrive Connector --> Collection of functions to get the api key, the users, table structure, fortmatting of charts, ...
+- **CS Simplified Dashboard**
+  A concise table summarizing key activities.
- - requirements.txt
+- **Pipedrive Connector**
+  A collection of functions for retrieving API keys, user data, table structures, chart formatting, and more.
- - .gitignore
+- **requirements.txt**

-## How to install
- - clone the repository
+- **.gitignore**

- - set up venv with `python 3.9`
+## Installation Instructions

+1. **Clone the Repository**
+2. **Set Up a Virtual Environment**
+   Use Python 3.9 to create a virtual environment.
+3. **Install Dependencies**
- - pip install -r requirements.txt
+   Run `pip install -r requirements.txt`.
+4. **Store API Key**
- - store your api-key in a `.key.json` file (might be deprecated by Pipedrive in the future)
+   Save your API key in a `.key.json` file (Note: Pipedrive may deprecate this method in the future).
+5. **Store User Keys**
- - store user keys in `/keys/users.json`
+   Save user keys in `/keys/users.json`.

+## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).